-- Replace the O-ring and gasket at the same time when replacing the hose. - Replace clamp at the same time if the hose clamp is cracked when checking and replacing hose.
+^{} Replace the O-ring and gasket at the same time when replacing the hose.

 6) EMISSION-RELATED COMPONENTS WARRANTY (USA AND CANADA ONLY)

 Hyundai shall have obligation under the EPA (Environmental Protection Agency) regulation of warranty about Emission-related components.
 This warranty shall exist for 3,000 hours or five years, whichever occurs first.